9 Best Browser Testing Automation Tools

 Cons:

 You can download Selenium from the website for free.
-Selenium Webdriver is the web automation testing suite and supports C#, Ruby, Java, Python, and Javascript.
+Selenium Webdriver is a web automation testing suite that supports C#, Ruby, Java, Python, and Javascript.
 Selenium IDE provides the script creation platform with browser integration and supports Chrome, Firefox, and Edge.

 Finally, Selenium Grid is the management and multi-environment orchestration platform and must be installed on a central server to be installed on.
 While you don’t need Selenium Grid for your CI/CD pipeline, it will likely be worthwhile for the full integration.